UCAT 2025 Results – How Do They Compare to 2024?

 Don’t forget about your Situational Judgement Test band, as it can be an additional factor.
 If you got Band 1, that’s a strong positive – several medical schools award full points for Band 1 or use it as a tiebreaker in offers.
 Even Band 2 keeps you in a good position nearly everywhere (most universities consider Bands 1 and 2 equally).

 If you’re in Band 3, you still have many options, though a few schools might slightly penalise Band 3 at interview or offer stage.
-Band 4 is the only result to be cautious about: many medical and dental schools will not consider applicants with a Band 4 score at all, regardless of their other scores.
+Band 4 is the only result to be cautious about: many medical and dental schools will not consider applicants with a Band 4 score, regardless of their other scores.

 If you unfortunately ended up in Band 4, pay extra attention to university requirements – you’ll need to avoid those that outright reject Band 4 (for example, St. Andrews, Dundee, Queen’s Belfast for medicine, among others, historically).
 Target schools that don’t place much emphasis on SJT in their shortlisting process.
 This information is available in our UCAT cut-off guides and on university websites.
 In some cases, a strong performance elsewhere (in academics or during an interview) can outweigh a low SJT score, but it’s best not to provide an easy reason for rejection.
 Plan accordingly based on your SJT – it’s an integral part of your UCAT result, especially in a year where a high proportion of applicants have Band 1.